cosmicjs/docs/docs/guides/README.md

 ## Next.js
 [Next.js](https://nextjs.org/) is a framework for building React websites and apps.

 Cosmic makes a great [Next.js CMS](https://www.cosmicjs.com/knowledge-base/nextjs-cms) for your Next.js websites and apps.

-Get started adding Cosmic-powered content into your Next.js apps using the following steps:
+Before adding any code, make sure to follow the [Initial Setup](#initial-setup) at the top of this page to set up your content in Cosmic.
+Then take the following steps to add Cosmic-powered content to your Next.js apps:

 ### 1. Install a new Next.js app
 You can use [Create Next App](https://nextjs.org/docs#setup) to install a new Next.js app that includes tooling and configurations.
 When prompted, select default starter app.